Strategy

 First, the AI engineering practice — Amazon Bedrock pipelines, retrieval-augmented generation against client knowledge bases, Lex and Bedrock Agents integrated with Connect contact flows — in production, audited, and documented across the work we have written up elsewhere.

 Second, the physical operations footprint.
-The Lagos and Abuja offices are leased, networked, and used by our engineering and advisory teams.
+Lagos and Abuja are leased, networked, and used by our engineering and advisory teams.
 Standing up a managed-BPO floor is a fit-out and hiring exercise on top of an operating base, not a greenfield property project.

 Third, the Nigerian regulatory understanding.
 We have mapped NDPA Section 65 record-keeping, GAID expectations on cross-border processing, the CBN cybersecurity assessment regime, and GDPR Article 30 obligations into a coherent data-handling and audit-chain posture.

 Fourth, the operating posture itself — the design described below.
 The discipline of writing it down before delivery is the discipline we expect to bring to delivery itself.
 What we are not pretending to have is a track record of delivered BPO contracts.
+The kitchen is ready.
+We have not yet plated.

-The shape, as designed, is a single Lagos-led managed service with Abuja as the secondary site for resilience and capacity expansion.
-Both sites run on the same operating model, training, eval gates, and audit chain.
-Four structural choices distinguish the design from a generic BPO posture: the training programme is six weeks for AI-augmented seats rather than four (the additional weeks pay for tool fluency); supervisor-to-agent ratios are 1:8 and 1:5 rather than 1:15 or 1:20 (the QA gain shows up downstream in CSAT and audit-chain integrity); pricing is per interaction rather than per seat (aligning incentives toward output, not staffed hours); and every interaction produces a structured audit record that meets the regulated-buyer evidence standard out of the box.
+Four structural choices distinguish the design from a generic BPO posture.
+The training programme is six weeks for AI-augmented seats rather than four — the additional weeks pay for tool fluency.
+Supervisor-to-agent ratios are 1:8 and 1:5 rather than 1:15 or 1:20 — the QA gain shows up downstream in CSAT and audit-chain integrity.
+Pricing is per interaction rather than per seat — aligning incentives toward output, not staffed hours.
+And every interaction produces a structured audit record that meets the regulated-buyer evidence standard out of the box.

-The talent funnel, as designed, is a five-stage screen run continuously rather than per cohort, so a contract trigger draws from a qualified pool.
-Stages one through three are open application, an English fluency assessment (written and spoken against a published rubric), and a cognitive aptitude screen.
-Primary recruitment is from Lagos and Abuja tertiary institutions — Lagos, Babcock, Covenant, Pan-Atlantic, Abuja, Ibadan, and the technical institutions in both cities — with a secondary pool from the parallel technical ecosystem (Andela, Decagon, Semicolon Africa, ALX).
+Stages one through three are open application, an English fluency assessment — written and spoken against a published rubric — and a cognitive aptitude screen.
+Primary recruitment is from Lagos and Abuja tertiary institutions: Lagos, Babcock, Covenant, Pan-Atlantic, Abuja, Ibadan, and the technical institutions in both cities.
+The secondary pool comes from the parallel technical ecosystem — Andela, Decagon, Semicolon Africa, ALX.
 Roughly 8 to 12 per cent of applications pass stages one through three.

 Stage four is a structured interview with a behavioural component and a role-play — a billing query with a confused customer, an escalation that needs de-escalation, a regulated-information request handled correctly.
-Stage five is the offer; we expect a high acceptance rate (over 80 per cent) because structured training and documented progression are genuinely attractive against the alternative graduate market.
+Stage five is the offer.
+We expect a high acceptance rate, over 80 per cent, because structured training and documented progression are genuinely attractive against the alternative graduate market.
 The wage band is calibrated to the junior technology market, not the depressed traditional BPO wage.

 The agent edit rate is the monitored operational signal.
 The target band is 15 to 25 per cent on routine intents.
-Above 50 per cent suggests poor model tuning and triggers a prompt-engineering review; below 5 per cent suggests over-trust with QA catching errors the agents miss, and triggers a coaching cycle.
+Above 50 per cent suggests poor model tuning and triggers a prompt-engineering review.
+Below 5 per cent suggests over-trust with QA catching errors the agents miss, and triggers a coaching cycle.
 What changes for a managed-BPO operation, against the existing engagements that run on the same substrate, is the human layer above it.

 The supervisor-to-agent ratio is the largest single determinant of quality at scale.
 Tier-1 — routine support, well-bounded intents, low regulatory exposure — runs at 1:8.
 Complex or regulated work — financial services, healthcare, legal, high-value account handling — runs at 1:5.
-The cost differential against 1:15 is absorbed deliberately; the quality and audit-chain integrity it buys is the structural reason a buyer should pay the per-interaction rate we will quote.

 QA sits outside the supervisor reporting line, deliberately, with sampling at 3 to 5 per cent for tier-1 routine, 8 to 12 per cent for complex or regulated work, and 100 per cent for any Contact Lens-flagged interaction.